note89/Tnx/README.md

 # Tnx
-Automates the daunting task of saying tnx to everyone one facebook on you birthday.
+Automates the daunting task of saying tnx to everyone on facebook on you birthday.